How to find and use the right Influencer for your brand

 - Brands need to work hard finding the right influencer for them, and not follow a craze or popularity contest as those with higher numbers tend to charge more per post at it may not be financially worth it for a brand

 - Do check who is following the Influencer and check their quality as the number of followers or likes is not always the best thing to look for, as these ‘followers’ could have been bought

 - Those with top numbers tend to use high-end products, and if your product is more affordable, is it realistic they use your product in real life?
 If the answer is no to you, it’s the same from their followers.

-It can feel like a minefield partnering with an Influencer and it can take a lot more time and effort than initially considered, but brands need to remember to stay authentic to themselves and be genuine as that’s what the correct Influencers will want too.
+It can feel like a minefield finding the right influencer and partnering with them and it can take a lot more time and effort than initially considered, but brands need to remember to stay authentic to themselves and be genuine as that’s what the correct Influencers will want too.

 It’s not always about going with the highest number of followers, but more the best representation for your brand.
-Partnering with an Influencer that you feel would actually use your product on their own accord is a great start, but remember to keep the message on trend and natural to your brand, and your chosen Influencer.
+Finding the right influencer and partnering together with someone that you feel would actually use your product on their own accord is a great start, but remember to keep the message on trend and natural to your brand, and your chosen Influencer.

 If you want to know more, simply get in touch and organise a free 30x minute consultation call where we can discuss your digital marketing needs and make it work FOR you, not you work for IT.